-How to Freeze Bananas (whole + sliced) – learn how to freeze your bananas the right way so they are ready for smoothies or banana bread (or whatever else you are making)!
+Follow along and learn How to Freeze Bananas (whole + sliced) the right way so they are ready for smoothies or banana bread (or whatever else you are making)!
+After you see how easy it is, you will also always have bananas on hand just like us!

-If you want to freeze your bananas whole place them on parchment paper and place in the freezer overnight and then skip to Step 7.
+How to freeze whole bananas: place them on a parchment-lined baking sheet and place in the freezer overnight and then skip to Step 5 of the recipe card.
 If you want to freeze them in sliced pieces skip to the next step.

-Place sliced banana pieces on parchment paper making sure that they are not too close together and place the pan in the freezer overnight.
+Place sliced banana pieces in a single layer on a parchment-lined tray making sure that they are not too close together and place the pan in the freezer for 1-2 hours or overnight.

-Use a spatula to lift up the frozen banana slices.
+After they have completely frozen, use a spatula to lift up the frozen banana chunks.

 When you are ready to use your frozen bananas pull them out of the freezer and pop them into your favorite recipe.